-Easy Zucchini Bread Muffins.
-Made with fresh zucchini, warm spices, and drizzled in icing sugar.
-A summertime fresh garden favorite.
-We love these Zucchini Muffins for breakfast, snacks, and dessert.
+Easy Zucchini Muffins made with fresh zucchini, warm spices, and drizzled in an icing sugar glaze.
+A summertime fresh garden favorite that’s a classic we just love!
+Perfect Zucchini Muffins for breakfast, snacks, and dessert.

-It’s been a while since I’ve made zucchini bread and since summer is winding down, now is the perfect time to share this recipe.
+It has been a while since I’ve made zucchini muffins and bread and since summer is winding down, now is the perfect time to share this recipe.

 Zucchini Bread is one of those nostalgic desserts we’ve all grown up with.
 Every summer our family would be in over of heads with zucchini from the garden and whatever wasn’t used in cooking, my mom would use in baking.

 Needless to say, we’d make dozens of zucchini bread loaves to share with family and friends and then freeze the rest for winter and holidays.

 Zucchini Muffins are one of those end of summer desserts that you make when you’re not ready to say goodbye to summer but at the same time, you can’t wait for fall baking.